SLane35/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 2. batch size with options 16, 32, 64, 128
 3. epochs with a range of 2 to 5

 These hyperparameters were chosen because they have the greatest effect on a model's performance.
+I call the hpo python file from the train_and_deploy notebook to complete the hyperparameter tuning.

 Hyperparameter tuning jobs successfully completed
 ![](hyperparameter-tuning.png)